nodejs/node/doc/api/quic.md

 added: REPLACEME
 -->

-* Type: {bigint}
+* Type: {number}

-A `BigInt` that represents the number of stateless resets that have been sent.
+The number of stateless resets that have been sent.

+Read-only.

 #### quicsocket.toggleStatelessReset()
 <!-- YAML